cassiegamm/mixpanel-blackberry/README.txt

+Support for the Mixpanel Blackberry library will cease as of April 19th, 2018.
+If you have any questions about the deprecation of this library please contact our support team: https://help.mixpanel.com/hc/en-us/requests/new?ticket_form_id=685608

+---

 This is the Mixpanel client library for the Blackberry 10 operating system.

 Please see the file LICENSE in this distribution for licensing terms.